-The Risk Management Committee meets regularly and their reports are served to the Audit Committee meeting which ensures that the emerging risks as well as those events that no longer pose risks are thoroughly appraised and evaluated.
+The Risk Management Committee meets regularly its reports serve at the Audit Committee meeting which ensures that the emerging risks as well as those events that no longer pose risks are thoroughly appraised and evaluated.
 The Risk Management Committee is chaired by the Accounting Officer.

-The main objective of the Risk Management Committee is to assist the Accounting Officer in evaluating and monitoring the institutions performance with regards to the risks.
+The main objective of the Risk Management Committee is to assist the Accounting Officer in evaluating and monitoring the Institution's performance with regards to Risk Management.